Black History Month

 DIVERSEcity presents Black in BC

-This Black History Month, DIVERSEcity Community Resources Society kicks off Black History Month with the second annual Black in BC event celebrating Black excellence in Surrey and Metro Vancouver.
-Through inspirational speakers, food, music and dance presentations, this empowering event will celebrate the achievements, cultures and contributions of Black Canadians, recognize and honour Black history in Canada and inspire dialogue and learning.
+This Black History Month, DIVERSEcity Community Resources Society kicks off Black History Month with Black in BC celebrating Black excellence in Surrey and Metro Vancouver.
+Through inspirational speakers, food, music and dance presentations, this empowering event celebrates the achievements, cultures and contributions of Black Canadians, recognizes and honours Black history in Canada and inspires dialogue and learning.

 Showcasing Surrey's Black-Owned Restaurants